 The General Shareholders' Meeting is Lar España's highest decision-making and control body; it is the vehicle around which shareholders' right to intervene in the Company's essential decisions, within their purview, is articulated.
-Its powers include those of determining the number of members of the Board of Directors within a minimum and maximum stipulated in the Articles of Association and appointing or removing directors, without prejudice to the Board of Director's power to appoint directors by co-option in the interim.
+Its powers include those of determining the number of members of the Board of Directors within a minimum and maximum stipu 9.
+Amendments to the General Meeting Rules. lated in the Articles of Association and appointing or removing directors, without prejudice to the Board of Director's power to appoint directors by co-option in the interim.